danielsaidi/website_danielsaidi/collections/_posts/2018/2018-12-27-alamofire-objectmapper.md

 }
 ```

-**IMPORTANT** For data fetching to work, you must allow the app to perform external
-requests.
-Just add this to `Info.plist` (in a real world app, you should specify
-an exact list of trusted domains):
+**IMPORTANT** For this to work, you must allow the app to perform external requests.
+Add this to `Info.plist` (in a real app, you should specify an exact list of trusted domains):

 ```xml
 <key>NSAppTransportSecurity</key>